-Implantation occurs after ovulation near the middle of your two week wait.
-6-10 days after ovulation is the estimated time of initial implantation of an embryo.
-In order to increase chances of implantation there are a few things you can do.
-During implantation some women will experience implantation spotting or the occasional implantation cramp.
+Implantation occurs after you’ve ovulated near the middle of your two-week wait.
+6-10 days after ovulation is the estimated time of the initial implantation of an embryo.
+In order to increase the chances of implantation, there are a few things you can do.
+During implantation, some women will experience implantation spotting or the occasional implantation cramp.

 Me, on the other hand, during my two week I received a word from the Lord.
 Today I want to discuss that with you.
 I recorded my entire TTC Journey on YouTube so here’s a transcription from my TTC Journey video in 2018.

 I also want to give you some tips to increase your chances of implantation during your two week wait!
 So keep on reading.

 This post has affiliate links that will generate a SMALL commission for us if you were to purchase something through them.
 Please see our disclosure.

 In my prayer time, I wasn’t even thinking about implantation (6DPO for me).
 But the Lord brought it to my heart and mind that I was in the proper window for a seed to plant.
 A window for a fertilized egg to embed itself.

 So I looked up the definition of implantation as I was currently in my two week wait and wanted to increase implantation success!